jubins/React-Recipe-App/README.md

 # React-Recipe-App
-A React app that allows users to search for food recipes
+A single page React app that allows users to search for food recipes.
+Enter your food recipe in a search bar and you can see delicious recipes you can make, ingredients with exact measurements, image for food and calorie information.

 This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).